vi/websocat/doc.md

 Options:

 * require_masked (`bool`) - Require decoded frames to be masked (i.e. coming from a client)
-* require_unmasked (`bool`) - Require decoded frames to be masked (i.e. coming from a server)
+* require_unmasked (`bool`) - Require decoded frames to be unmasked (i.e. coming from a server)

 ## ws_encoder

-Wrap downstream stream-orinted writer to make expose packet-orinted sink using WebSocket framing
+Wrap downstream stream-oriented writer to make expose packet-oriented sink using WebSocket framing

 Parameters: